rocher/getdata-006-1/code_book.md

     + `origin` is a factor in the set `{ test, train }`

-  2. Variables 61-66: I have not enough information to give a valid description, market with `(?)`
+  - Variables 61-66: I have not enough information to write a valid description, market with `(?)`